ibm-cloud-docs/speech-to-text/language-resource-ng.md

     This list is not exhaustive.
 The service makes similar adjustments for other characters as needed.
 -   For phrases that consist of Latin (English) characters or a mix of Hangul and Latin characters, the service uses the phrases exactly as they appear in the corpus file.

-## Working with custom words for next-generation models
+## Working with custom words for large speech models and next-generation models
 {: #workingWords-ng}

 You can use the `POST /v1/customizations/{customization_id}/words` and `PUT /v1/customizations/{customization_id}/words/{word_name}` methods to add new words to a custom model.
 You can also use the methods to modify or augment a custom word.